GSFranck/AI_game/README.md

 ### To do
 * Clone this repository or download it as a zip
 * Unpack it in an empty folder
 * Navigate to the folder with the command
-* Run the game with the command
 ```
 cd /path/to/AI_GAME
 ```